debops/debops/docs/code-standards-policy.rst

-- It hinders the independent use of the role in a custom playbook or outside of DebOps where playbook authors might relay on a different role for a certain feature or decide no to use a certain feature at all.
+- It hinders the independent use of the role in a custom playbook or outside of DebOps where playbook authors might relay on a different role for a certain feature or decide not to use a certain feature at all.

 - The playbook execution flow is more difficult to reason about as hard dependencies are defined outside of the playbook.